Jonathan Haidt Amends Moral Foundations Theory to Include Hamilton

 Dr. Haidt went on to describe how he has been able to apply this finding in his moral psychology lab.

-“When I wanted to see whether someone was a liberal or conservative, I usually ask them if incest is permissible.
-But now I just ask them what their favourite song from ‘Hamilton’ is, and if they can answer that question their political orientation is obvious.”
+“Up until recently, when I wanted to see whether someone was a liberal or conservative I would ask them if they considered incest permissible.
+But now I just ask them what their favourite song from Hamilton is, and if they can answer that question their political orientation is obvious.”

-To end his talk, Dr. Haidt told the audience he had recently received a major research grant which he would put toward studying whether recognizing songs from “My Fair Lady” is predictive of right-wing authoritarianism.
+To end his talk, Dr. Haidt told the audience he had recently received a major research grant which he would put toward studying whether recognizing songs from Billy Elliot is predictive of support for the British Labour party.